TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/memorylimitexceeded.md

 ﻿<properties
-pageTitle="Runbook was stopped because it exceeded the memory limit" description="Runbook was stopped because it exceeded the memory limit" infoBubbleText="A stopped runbook was found that exceeded the memory limit.
+pageTitle="Runbook failed because it exceeded the memory limit" description="Runbook failed because it exceeded the memory limit" infoBubbleText="A runbook was found that failed because it exceeded the memory limit.
 See details on the right." service="microsoft.automation" resource="runbooks" authors="stevechi,csand-msft"